Home » Career Guidance » HR Interview Questions for Freshers (2023 Detailed Guide with Answers)

 Answer:

-This is one of the HR interview questions for freshers where almost everyone gives the name of some celebrity or life coach that has helped millions of people do good work.
+This is one of the HR interview questions for freshers where almost everyone gives the name of some celebrity or life coach who has helped millions of people do good work.
 Or they might use the name of the company CEO to impress the interviewers.

 However, your answer should be unique and guaranteed to impress your interviewers.